4 February 2020

 Imports into the UK

-From day one of Brexit, third country businesses, including those in EU member states or EEA states, wishing to import feed into UK will need to have a UK representative if they wish to import products into the UK.
+From 1 January 2021, third country businesses, including those in EU member states or EEA states, wishing to import feed into UK will need to have a UK representative if they wish to import products into the UK.
 Further details on applying for representatives can be found on the FSA website.